genropy/genropy_saved/docs/genro/bag/bagOne.rst

 Setting value's position
 ========================

-	It is possible to set a new value at a particular position among its brothers, using the optional argument ``_position`` of the :meth:`Bag.setItem` method.
+	It is possible to set a new value at a particular position among its brothers, using the optional argument ``_position`` of the :meth:`setItem` method.
 The default behaviour of setItem is to add the new value as the last element of a list, but the ``_position`` argument provides a compact syntax to insert any value in any place you want. ``_position`` must be a string containing one of the following types:

 	+---------------+----------------------------------------------------------------------+
 	|  Attribute    |  Description                                                         |